All about Supplements and Behavior

 Some sources hypothesize that kids with autism have "leaky gut" syndrome; tiny perforations in the intestines caused by uncontrolled growth of yeast.
 They believe that this overgrowth contributes to behavioral and medical problems in many individuals with autism.
 Some of the identified symptoms are hyperactivity, confusion, fatigue, and stomach problems.
 Nutritional supplements and a yeast-free diet may reduce the behavioral problems.

-Click here to read a summary of a recent study regarding Gluten-free and Casein-Free Diets with Youngsters who have ASD
+Click here to read a summary of a study regarding Gluten-free and Casein-Free Diets with Youngsters who have ASD

 Nutrition and ADHD

 A clinical study on 100 children with Attention Deficit Hyperactive Disorder (ADHD) demonstrated that those with lower levels of omega-3 fatty acids had more learning and behavioral problems such as tantrums.
 Fish (salmon, sardine, or tuna) and nut oils are the main source of omega-3 fatty acids.
-(See the ad for Fish Oil capsules above)

 Iron